 How do business expenses affect tax?

-The amount of tax you pay will depend on your profit, not how much you earned.
+The amount of tax you pay will depend on your profit, not how much revenue you bring in.
 This means that you deduct your expenses from your turnover.
 This amount is what your tax is worked out with.